0

 Janda's Upper Cross Syndrome and Lower Cross Syndrome

-Janda’s Cross Syndromes are a way of understanding your body, balance, and alignment.
-Janda outlines three central patterns: Upper Cross Syndrome (forward head posture and round shoulders), Lower Cross Syndrome (pelvis tilts forward), and Layered (both syndromes combined)- as they relate to postural abnormalities.
+Janda’s Cross Syndromes offer a valuable framework for understanding your body, balance, and alignment.
+These syndromes include Upper Cross Syndrome (forward head posture and round shoulders), Lower Cross Syndrome (pelvis tilts forward), and Layered Syndrome (a combination of both), all of which relate to postural abnormalities.

 Janda’s approach aims to find the cause of pain rather than focus on where it manifests to alleviate symptoms.
 With this understanding, a clinician (practitioner) can use these patterns to help you better understand how your posture may impact your overall wellbeing.